Ashishsn1210/Operations-Performance-and-Quality-Analytics-System/README.md

 To address this problem, a two-layer manufacturing analytics system was developed using Looker Studio.

 The solution includes:
-### 1. Operarions Performance Monitoring Dashboard
+### 1. Operations Performance Monitoring Dashboard
 Provides a high-level operational overview of production and rejection across firewall stages.

 ### 2. Quality Rejection Analytics Dashboard